Remove the bells and whistles.

 Instead, your training intensity should be guided by a combination of:

 - your total training volume

-What is more, some high-intensity workout designs have been demonstrated to induce far superior results than others.
+What is more, some perhaps less commonly known high-intensity workout designs have been demonstrated to induce superior results when compared to the traditional designs.

 What about those training less than 500 hours per year?